-Laser Treatment of “Sun Spots”Home » Services » Technology Based Skin Rejuvenation » Treatment of Unwanted Skin Discoloration » Laser Treatment of “Sun Spots”
+Laser Treatment of “Sun Spots”Home » Services » Laser Skin Treatments » Treatment of Unwanted Skin Discoloration » Laser Treatment of “Sun Spots”

-Many patients complain of unwanted brown spots on their face, hands, arms, legs and back.
+Many of our patient’s main concern is of unwanted brown spots on their face, hands, arms, legs and back.
 Some of these spots are darker in color while others are lighter.
 It is always important to make certain that a brown spot does not pose a threat to your health so occasionally Dr. Biesman or his staff may suggest testing a suspicious appearing spot by performing a biopsy.